 Shining cuckoos (pīpīwharauroa) return to New Zealand each spring after spending winter in the tropics.
 Like other cuckoos around the world, they lay their eggs in the nests of other species and let the foster parents raise their chicks.
-Despite this apparently easy existence their numbers appear to be falling – probably because of deforestation on their winter islands in New Guinea, the Bismarck Archipelago and the Solomon Islands.
+Despite this apparently easy existence their numbers appear to be falling – probably because of deforestation on their winter islands in Solomon Islands, New Guinea and the Bismarck Archipelago.

 Te whakamahi i tēnei tūemi

 Photograph by G. R. Roberts

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.

 Sound file from Birds of New Zealand.
 Compact disc. © Viking Sevenseas NZ, 1980 (PO Box 152, Paraparaumu).
 All rights reserved.